Ishaan-Jog/chatbot/README.md

 ---

 ## Direct usage
-You can visit [iamchatbot.streamlit.app](https://iamchatbot.streamlit.app) to directly access ChatBot.
+You can visit [iamchatbot.streamlit.app](https://iamchatbot.streamlit.app) to directly access the web-hosted version of ChatBot.

 ---